ronitamitra/vsd_tcl_workshop/README.md

-# TCL for VLSI — Hands‑On Flow Automation (SDC • Yosys • QOR)
+# TCL for VLSI — Hands‑On Flow Automation (SDC • Yosys • OPENTIMER)
 A practical, lab‑driven introduction to TCL scripting across the VLSI flow.
 Automate tool runs, generate clean SDC constraints, integrate with Yosys for synthesis, and produce reproducible, sign‑off‑style QOR reports.

 ## DAY 0 : Setup for VSD Labs Using Oracle Virtualbox .